top of page

 Riding Position on a Race Bike

-Comparing the general riding position during the history one will notice that the grandfathers, even during races like the Tour de France, were riding on larger bikes in a rather upright position.
-Compared to today's generation, riders are sitting more 'in' than 'on' their bikes, slicing in a low profile through the air.
+When comparing the general riding position throughout history, one will notice that earlier cyclists, even in races like the Tour de France, rode larger bikes in a more upright position.
+In contrast, today's riders sit more 'in' their bikes than 'on' them, adopting a low profile to cut through the air efficiently.

-These changes in riding style have technically been possible with change of materials, from traditonal metals to carbon fiber.
-This very versatile man-made material was first applied on a larger scale in the aerospace industry, the bicycle industry caught on in the 1990s on a larger scale.
-Carbon fiber has high stiffness, high tensile strength, low weight, high chemical resistance, high-temperature tolerance, and low thermal expansion.
-Woven carbon sheets are layered in different directions and molded into complicated shapes to address complex requirements.
-Outstanding examples of the possibilities of carbon fiber in today's bike industry are time trial and triathlon bikes with design feature unthinkable only until a few years ago.
-Elements of these special bikes were carried over to race bikes, aero bikes were unheard of before.
+These shifts in riding style have been made possible by advancements in materials, transitioning from traditional metals to carbon fiber.
+Initially used extensively in the aerospace industry, carbon fiber became more prevalent in the bicycle industry during the 1990s.
+This versatile, man-made material offers high stiffness, high tensile strength, low weight, high chemical resistance, high-temperature tolerance, and minimal thermal expansion.
+Woven carbon sheets are layered in various directions and molded into complex shapes to meet intricate requirements.
+Time trial and triathlon bikes exemplify the remarkable possibilities of carbon fiber in today's bike industry, featuring designs that were unimaginable just a few years ago.
+Elements from these specialized bikes have been incorporated into race bikes, and aero bikes were previously unheard of.

 Compromise between Efficiency and Comfort

-Approaching my 60s, I am not a young racer anymore.
-But any age should not stop anyone from tinkering about my comfort and efficiency on the bike.
-When German time trialist Tony Martin moved from Team Omega Pharma-Quick Step to Katusha-Alpecin, he lost his dominance because the new bike did "not fit as well".
-It was efficient but not comfortable enough over the time trial distance - so he lost precious seconds.
-Designers of bicycles should address both issues.
+As I near my 60s, I'm no longer a young racer.
+However, age shouldn't prevent anyone from focusing on comfort and efficiency while cycling.
+When German time trialist Tony Martin transitioned from Team Omega Pharma-Quick Step to Katusha-Alpecin, he lost his edge because the new bike did not "fit as well."
+Though it was efficient, it lacked sufficient comfort over the time trial distance, costing him valuable seconds.
+Bicycle designers should consider both aspects.

 Right Saddle

-Two years ago I’ve trained with an American and an Australian for an upcoming short triathlon.
-Before the combined riding and running training, I checked out their bikes and noticed that both used an American brand of triathlon saddles with a ‘split nose’ design.
-I’ve discussed with them their saddles and they had only praise for them.
+Two years ago, I trained alongside an American and an Australian in preparation for an upcoming triathlon.
+Prior to our joint cycling and running sessions, I examined their bikes and observed that both of them used an American brand of triathlon saddles featuring a 'split nose' design.
+We talked about their saddles, and they were full of praise for them.

 Saddle Profile

-The other 'secret' of my triathlon saddle is a small but important rise or 'step' in the saddle profile.
-In the 'race position', I am sitting on the split nose in a forward-leaning position, just like a time trialist I would lean over his handlebar.
-When I want or need more power to 'push' the pedals, I would move my butt slightly backward.
-This results in a slightly higher position on the saddle.
-During climbs I have the same possibilities; I can decide and change between the forward position pushing the pedals downwards or the backward position pushing the pedals forward.
+The other 'secret' of my triathlon saddle is a subtle yet significant rise or step in the saddle profile, visible from the side.
+In the 'race position', I sit on the split nose, leaning forward like a time trialist, leaning more over the handlebar.
+When I need more power to 'push' the pedals, I shift my position slightly backward.
+This results in a slightly elevated position on the saddle.
+During climbs, I have the same options; I can choose between the forward position for pushing the pedals downward or the more backward position for pushing the pedals forward.

 Saddle Adjustment